 - Publishing a joint policy paper and blog articles which reflect the discussions and results of the workshop and conference.
 Contributions from the workshop participants are strongly encouraged!

-- Presenting the outputs to the German and French publics on events in Berlin and Paris in November/December 2018.
+- Presenting the outputs to the German and French publics on events in Paris (November 2018) and Berlin (3rd December 2018).

 Any questions?
 Write us at GEOEUvalues@polis180.org!

 The Georgian Institute of Politics (GIP) is a Tbilisi-based non-profit, non-partisan, research and analysis organization founded in early 2011.
 GIP strives to strengthen the organizational backbone of democratic institutions and promote good governance and development through policy research and advocacy in Georgia.
 It also encourages public participation in civil society-building and developing democratic processes.
 GIP is working to distinguish itself through relevant, incisive research; extensive public outreach; and a brazen spirit of innovation in policy discourse and political conversation.

 Argo (Paris), officially founded in 2017, pools policy ideas and expertise through a crowdsourcing platform, allowing individuals regardless of age or profession to have a hand in shaping the policies that affect their lives.
 Argo reaches out to those voices across society that are hardest to hear, which aims at reducing the gap between policy and people and gives leverage for Argo to place their policy proposals with decision makers.
 Argo describes itself as inclusive, fact-based, global, nonpartisan, and optimistic.